Mortalitas/GShade/README.md

 # GShade
 **GShade is a highly modified ReShade fork & package with a selectively network-unlocked depth buffer.**

-Note that all shaders in this repository are strictly intended for use with ReShade 4+.
+Note that all shaders in this repository are strictly intended for use with the current GShade or ReShade 4+ release.
 Please refer to individual file licenses for questions about distribution and modification.

 **The latest release can always be found here, with the installer being highly recommended:** https://github.com/Mortalitas/GShade-Shaders/releases/latest